John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/README.md

 ---

-     # -- Extra --
-     # Note that the defalut plotting device is 'pdf'.
+     # --  pdf() is the defalut plotting device when the X11cairo graphics device is not installed (see the next section) --

      butterfly <- function (alpha = 4, beta = 12, plot = TRUE, ...) {